MHA receives report from Bengal Governor after Nadda convoy attack

 Asked about the contents of the report, the official said that it is under examination.

-It is learnt that the governor gave a detailed analysis of the prevailing law and order situation in West Bengal and the state government''s response to political violence and other crimes.
+It is learnt that the governor gave a detailed analysis of the prevailing law and order situation in West Bengal and the state government's response to political violence and other crimes.

-The report from the governor was sought after Nadda''s convoy was attacked on Thursday in Diamond Harbour, the Lok Sabha constituency of Chief Minister Mamata Banerjee''s nephew Abhishek Banerjee.
+The report from the governor was sought after Nadda's convoy was attacked on Thursday in Diamond Harbour, the Lok Sabha constituency of Chief Minister Mamata Banerjee's nephew Abhishek Banerjee.

 On December 6, Dhankhar had alleged that the Trinamool Congress (TMC) government in West Bengal is distancing itself from the rule of law and the governance in the state is "getting away" from the path of the Constitution.